-- A clip of the The Great British Bake Off can be found in the news story on the Tottenham Journal website (external link)
+- The Great British Bake Off - watch the Tottenham cake clip on YouTube (external link)

 - The Great British Bake Off recipes for Tottenham Cake (external link)

 Peter Brown is a local historian and is associated with the Friend's Meeting House in Tottenham (Quakers).
 The high street chain Greggs the Bakers have their own recipe.